PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:32:26
+Last updated: 2024-04-02 19:33:00
-Random Quote: Only when we are no longer afraid do we begin to live. - Dorothy Thompson
+Random Quote: Be less curious about people and more curious about ideas. - Marie Curie